 This study included 17 studies and conducted the meta-analysis to investigate the effect of m-learning on students' vocabulary acquisition and identified the moderator effect of the education level and intervention duration.
 With this, the study revealed that there was a large positive effect of mobile learning on students' vocabulary acquisition, g=0.96, 95% CI [0.65-1.27], p<0.001.
 This study revealed education level does not moderates the effect of mobile learning on students' vocabulary acquisition, p=0.587; while intervention duration moderates the effect of mobile learning on students' vocabulary acquisition, p=0.036.
-With this, there are three subgroup of the intervention duration was run in the moderator, which the intervention duration between 4 to 12 weeks (g=1.79, p<0.001) plays a largest moderator effect on the effect of mobile learning on students' vocabulary acquisition, followed by the intervention duration above 12 weeks (g=0.94, p=0.002) and the intervention duration below 4 weeks (g=0.74, p=0<0.001).
+With this, there are three subgroup of the intervention duration was run in the moderator, which the intervention duration between 4 to 12 weeks (g=1.79, p<0.001) plays a largest moderator effect on the effect of mobile learning on students' vocabulary acquisition, p=0.020, p=0.002) and the intervention duration below 4 weeks (g=0.74, p=0<0.001).